Arizona Global Campus buys assets of online management contractor

 Pastorek said that as he talked to other OPM businesses, it became clear to him that “they are always going to have some different objective from mine,” because of the “inherent conflict” that they have to “generate a profit” and because they are compensated based on how many students they enroll.

-That sounds a lot like what critics have long said about such partnerships, including Arizona’s.
+That sounds a lot like what critics like Rhodes and Shireman have long said about such partnerships, including Arizona’s.

-But the underlying economics of the arrangement made continuing it untenable, and faced with entering another such OPM relationship or creating a new arrangement in which UAGC would bring Zovio’s services and employees in-house, the choice was clear, Pastorek said.
+But the underlying economics of the arrangement made continuing it untenable, and faced with entering another such OPM relationship or creating a new arrangement in which Arizona Global would bring Zovio’s services and employees in-house, the choice was clear, Pastorek said.

 Pastorek said he knew that some critics might see it as a “terrible idea” to hire Zovio’s employees, given that the company’s staff members have been found in the past to have misled students.
-He said UAGC has helped to supervise the Zovio employees working on the university for 18 months, and that it would make wise decisions about which ones to hire.
-And under the University of Arizona Global Campus’s stewardship, he said, the former Zovio employees will have the “right” incentives.
+He said Arizona Global has helped to supervise the Zovio employees working on UAGC’s programs for 18 months, and that it would make wise decisions about which ones to hire.
+And under the university’s stewardship, he said, the former Zovio employees will have the “right” incentives.

-Ultimately, Pastorek said, Arizona has ended up in a good place despite a bumpy road to this point.
+Outside analysts said it would be some time before it was clear whether changing the structure would change the behavior that landed Zovio and UAGC’s predecessor, Ashford, in hot water with regulators.

-“I hope we get credit for taking on 28,000 students,” he said, “and bringing them into the University of Arizona without Zovio in less than two years.”
+“This is a structural change,” said Kevin Kinser, professor and head of the department of education policy studies at Pennsylvania State University’s Center for the Study of Higher Education.
+“It depends on the leadership that’s overseeing this now” whether bringing it under the supervision of UAGC “somehow changes what the dynamic is and what the incentives are for the performance of that unit.

 Trending Stories